Key Deadlines, Compliance & Tax Updates

 The First 18 Months—What New Companies Must Do

-The period right after incorporation is deceptively quiet.
+The period right after incorporation is deceptively quiet, but compliance clocks start immediately.
+Within three months, you must determine your financial year‑end; within six months, you must appoint a qualified company secretary.
 Bank accounts need to be set up.
 Your first clients are being signed.
 Expenses are likely outpacing revenue.
 Yet compliance—including Singapore accounting requirements—feels distant.

 However, it is not distant.
 In reality, the clock starts the moment ACRA issues your Unique Entity Number.
 Our UEN guide for businesses in Singapore explains why this number matters.
 You need it for every interaction with government agencies and for managing your Singapore accounting requirements 2026.